microsoft/minecraft-samples/casual_creator/chill_dreams/README.md

 The Dream Turkey is a new mob that will spawn throughout the world:

-If you cause a dream turkey to no longer be alive, it should randomly output two ingerdients:
+If you cause a dream turkey to no longer be alive, it should randomly output two ingredients:
 * Raw Dream Turkey and Dream Essence.

 Raw dream turkey can be placed into a furnace.
 This will create cooked dream turkey.